Zelenskyy visits border area for the first time since Ukrainian forces entered Russia's Kursk region

 Satellite photos from Planet Labs PBC analyzed Thursday by The Associated Press showed the fire at the oil depot still intensely burning as of Wednesday.
 Storage tanks at the facility appeared engulfed in flames.
 Visible flames could be seen in the images, with a thick black smoke cloud drifting west over the city of Proletarsk.

-In Russia's Kursk region where Ukraine is still trying to push forward, the Kursk acting governor Alexei Smirnov said that authorities began putting up concrete shelters at bus stops and other locations around the city Thursday to protect from shelling.
+Kursk's acting governor, Alexei Smirnov, said authorities began putting up concrete shelters at bus stops and other locations around the city Thursday to protect from shelling.

 He said similar work will be done in Zheleznogorsk and Kurchatov, where the Kursk nuclear power plant is located.